 Students are obligated to the full term of their housing agreement regardless of the credit hours completed.

 A full-time student is an individual enrolled for 12 or more credit hours, including credit hours added after registration day.

 Any student who wishes to request a waiver of the Millersville University Residency Requirement may obtain a waiver request form online through the students’ MAX account.
 All waiver requests will be considered in accordance with the Millersville University policy’s intent to maximize the educational process.

-Certain waiver conditions listed in section 3, if met, assure an individual of a waiver of the Millersville University Residency Requirement.
-All other reasons will be reviewed and will be considered according to uniformity and intent of the residency requirement.
+Certain waiver conditions listed in Section 3, if met, will be reviewed and will be considered according to uniformity and intent of the residency requirement.
 Submission of false or intentionally misleading statements will result in one or all of the following:

 1. Waiver revocation,

 2. Campus disciplinary sanctions,